WilstonOreo/slint-esp-workshop/README.md

 No special requirements.
 Simply install Rust on your system and choose any IDE or text editor you like.
 Do not forget to install the Rust extension for your IDE.

-## Environment setup for ESP32-S3-BOX-3B
+## Environment setup for ESoPE

-To build for the ESP32 box, you need to switch into the `esp32` directory, because due to some limitations of the ESP-IDF build system, it cannot be part of the Cargo workspace.
+To build, you need to switch into the `esp32` directory, because due to some limitations of the ESP-IDF build system, it cannot be part of the Cargo workspace.

 The following steps are required to set up the environment for the ESP32-S3-BOX-3B.